Jieiku/abridge/content/overview-code-blocks.md

 +++
-title = "Code Blocks and Themes" description = "Sample article showcasing basic Markdown syntax and formatting for HTML elements." date = 2022-05-16
+title = "Code Blocks and Themes" description = "Sample article showcasing syntax highlighting and formatting for Code Blocks with a custom theme." date = 2022-05-16

 [taxonomies]